Vishnu Raj Atreya

-Vishnu Raj Atreya (विष्णुराज आत्रेय; 10 November 1944 – July 18, 2020) was a Nepali writer and poet, who wrote in Nepali language, Sanskrit language and Awadhi language.
-He used the title Latosaathi (लाटोसाथी) (meaning: mute friend) in his poetry works since 1963 A.D.
+Vishnu Raj Atreya (विष्णुराज आत्रेय; 10 November 1944 – July 18, 2020) was a Nepali writer and poet, who wrote in Nepali, Sanskrit and Awadhi.
+He used the title Latosaathi (लाटोसाथी) (meaning: mute friend) in his poetry works after 1963.
 He is considered to be the first person to start writing Haiku in Sanskrit language.

 Life

 Early life

 Atreya was born on 10 November 1944 as the first son of Dev Raj Upadhayaya and Sharada Devi in Rashminilaya, Kapilvastu, Nepal.
 His father Dev Raj and grandfather Rashmi Raj both were Sanskrit scholars.
 He was intelligent since his childhood.
 He attained his basic education under the custodianship of his father (who was a teacher in Tauleshwor Sanskrit Pathshala) and his grandfather Rashmi Raj.
 He started his education from Harihar Sanskrit Vidhyapeeth, Khidim (now affiliated to Nepal Sanskrit University).
 He then went to India for further education, where he completed undergraduate in Sankhya-Yog-Puran-History from Banaras Hindu University, Varanasi.
 He finished his master's degree in Navya Vyakarana from Sampurnanand Sanskrit Vishwavidyalaya, Varanasi.
 He further completed master's degree in Nepali and Political Science from Tribhuvan University, Nepal.
 He then completed his PhD in Navya Vyakarana from Sampurnanand Sanskrit Vishwavidyalaya, Varanasi, India.
 He was visiting professor at Banaras Hindu University, Varanasi, Sampurnanand Sanskrit Vishwavidyalaya, Varanasi, India and professor at Nepal Sanskrit University, Valmiki Vidyapeeth, Kathmandu, Nepal.
 He retired after 47 years of teaching.